-Big Head Todd has been doing a high-profile blues tour (even though the band’s personal style is more rock/pop than blues), just celebrated a sold-out show at the Red Rocks Amphitheatre, recently released a new single called “Damaged One” and is gearing up to launch a new album this fall named “Glow.”
-That album will kick off a new world tour that will bring Todd back to Red Rocks next summer, in case you missed them this last time.
+The band is still busy.
+Last year, Big Head Todd did a high-profile blues tour (even though the band’s personal style is more rock/pop than blues), celebrated a sold-out show at the Red Rocks Amphitheatre, released a new single called “Damaged One” and launched a new album in the fall named “Glow.”
+That album kicked off a world tour that will bring Todd back to Red Rocks this summer, in case you missed them this last time.

 The blues tour, called the Big Head Todd Blues Club, included legends Mud Morganfield (that’s the son of Muddy Waters), Billy Branch and Ronnie Baker Brooks.

 When the band members aren’t on the road, they still call Colorado home.
 (Drummer Brian Nevin lives in Boulder County, in Nederland.)
 And they say they enjoy visiting Boulder, where they lived for many years.

 Todd Park Mohr, the vocalist (who can also play just about any other instrument), now lives just outside of Boulder.
 He sat down with us to share what he’d been up to, what he was excited for and some other fun tips about what he loves about Boulder.

 Here’s how it went down.